-BEWARE!
-Spin and full stall are both dangerous and somewhat unpredictable manoeuvres.
-Do not stall spin vour or paraglider on purpose.
-However it is very important how to recognize the to learn symptoms of a glider about to stall or spin so that you can take correct action to avoid it happening.
+stall are both dangerous and somewhat unpredictable

+manoeuvres.
+Do not stall or spin your paraglider on purpose.
+However it is very important to learn how to recognize the symptoms of a glider about to stall or spin so that you can take correct action to avoid it happening.